Voynich Manuscript — Shiny Side Out

 Folio 98 carries sequential margin numbers — the only numbered lines in the manuscript

 Page 98 is unique: the left margin carries sequential numerals (1 through at least 9) written in a different, later hand alongside the Voynich text lines.
 No other folio has individual lines of text numbered.
-This page may have served as a reference or index folio.
 If the numbers correspond to a known external numbered herbal or pharmacopoeia entry list, this page could be the cross-reference key the manuscript has been missing for 600 years.
 Immediate priority: compare f.98's line-number sequence against the plant indices of the major 15th-century herbals — Circa Instans, Herbarius Latinus, and the Tractatus de Herbis.

 Red Pigment as a Pharmacological Use-Marker